-- When the value of the transactions equals or exceeds the standard market size in any time slot, then all transactions in the slot will be used in calculating the volume weighted average price and no sampled order data will be used. - When the value of the transactions in the slot is below the standard market size, acceptable bids and offers are used alongside transactions to calculate the mid-price. - A volume-weighted average bid price for the slot is calculated for a standard market sized transaction.
+- When the value of the transactions equals or exceeds the SMS in any time slot, then all transactions in the slot will be used in calculating the volume weighted average price and no sampled order data will be used. - When the value of the transactions in the slot is below the SMS, acceptable bids and offers are used alongside transactions to calculate the mid-price.

+A volume-weighted average bid price for the slot is calculated for a SMS transaction.
 The same is done for the offered side of the market.
-This is done by using the transactions in the slot together with the acceptable bids/offer until the standard market size is reached.
-The volume-weighted averages are calculated using a weighting system that provides more value to transactions and those bid/offer prices close to the mid-price.
-This results in a weighted average bid and offer and the mid-price between them is the slot's determined mid-price. - When there is insufficient transaction, bid, and offer volume in a slot, then no determined midprice is available and the slot is invalid for the purposes of calculating a slot price
+This is done by using the transactions in the slot together with the acceptable bids/offer until the SMS is reached.7 The volume-weighted averages are calculated using a weighting system that provides more value to transactions and those bid/offer prices close to the mid-price.8 This results in a weighted average bid and offer and the mid-price between them is the slot's determined mid-price.

+When the transaction, bid, and offer volume in a slot is insufficient, then no determined midprice is available, and the slot is invalid for the purposes of calculating a slot price.